om-arya/T.O.M/README.md

 <!-- ACKNOWLEDGMENTS -->
 <a id="acknowledgments"></a>
 ## Acknowledgments 💙
-Special thanks to those who have helped us along the way!
-(Stephen, Om, Hasan, Claire, Justin)
+Special thanks to our development team!
+- Stephen Wu
+- Om Arya
+- Hasan Ege
+- Claire Chen
+- Justin Glazer

 <p align="right">(<a href="#readme-top">back to top</a>)</p>